About the Challenge

 The Smith Family supports children in need through Learning for Life.
 This program helps them to participate more fully in their education through a three-step approach.
 Financial, practical and emotional support supports their educational journey throughout their school years.
 This innovative, evidence-based approach is improving the attendance and attainment rates for disadvantaged children at school, and in addition is enabling them to be engaged in higher education studies or work after leaving the program.

-In the last year our work reached more than 124,000 disadvantaged children and families in 94 communities across Australia.
+In the last year our work reached more than 124,000 disadvantaged children and families in 94 communities in Australia.